Definition

 Prevalence in Europe

-- Screening programs in countries like Italy reveal that asymptomatic cases outnumber symptomatic ones by a ratio of 7:1.
+- Screening programs in countries like Italy show that asymptomatic cases outnumber symptomatic ones by a ratio of 7:1.

 Demographics